FusionAuth/fusionauth-php-client/README.md

 If you have a question or support issue regarding this client library, we'd love to hear from you.

-If you have a paid edition with support included, please [open a ticket in your account portal](https://account.fusionauth.io/account/support/).
-Learn more about [paid editions here](https://fusionauth.io/pricing).
+If you have a paid plan with support included, please [open a ticket in your account portal](https://account.fusionauth.io/account/support/).
+Learn more about [paid plan here](https://fusionauth.io/pricing).

 Otherwise, please [post your question in the community forum](https://fusionauth.io/community/forum/).